 Time and again, organizations have stepped up to push for change and too often they are met with resistance.
 Resistance that more often than not, stems from ignorance.

-But, as mentioned in this equity discussion, we have a unique opportunity to see things clearly.
+But, as someone in this equity discussion stated, we have a unique opportunity to see things clearly.